Tipping points in the climate system: Amazon rainforest dieback

 The Amazon rainforest is the largest tropical rainforest in the world.
 It is twice as big as India and spans nine countries in South America.
 It produces around half of its own rainfall by recycling moisture through evaporation and transpiration as air moves across the forest.
 This moisture recycling expands the area in which there is enough rainfall for rainforest to be maintained, and without it one model indicates around 40% of the current forest area would be too dry to sustain rainforest.
 However, when forest is lost via climate change (from droughts and wildfires) or deforestation, there will be less rain in downwind regions, increasing tree stress and mortality there.
 Eventually, if enough forest is lost a threshold can be reached beyond which large parts of the remaining rainforest may die off and transform into drier degraded forest or savanna landscapes, particularly in the drier south and east.
 In 2022, a study reported that the rainforest has been losing resilience since the early 2000s.
 Resilience is measured by recovery-time from short-term perturbations, with delayed return to equilibrium of the rainforest termed as critical slowing down.
 The observed loss of resilience reinforces the theory that the rainforest could be approaching a critical transition, although it cannot determine exactly when or if a tipping point will be reached.

+Large-scale Amazon transitions would only happen at 3.7–4.0°C of warming without deforestation, according to modeling research by Wunderling et al. published in Nature.
+However, a near system-wide transition across 62–77% of the forest could be triggered by combining warming of 1.5–1.9°C with 22–28% deforestation.
+The system is getting close to this crucial point, with 17–18% of the Amazon already cleared for development.